 An entrepreneurial drive combined with the social preferences of an introvert can be challenging for some.
 After all, when it comes to entrepreneurial marketing, it’s required to hold authority like a public figure would.
 While that’s not impossible for someone who prefers their alone time, it sometimes can feel like an uphill battle.
-It can be easy to make career mistakes like isolating yourself or stepping back from the limelight, but nonetheless marketing is necessary for businesses in 2019.
+It can be easy to make career mistakes like isolating yourself or stepping back from the limelight, but nonetheless marketing is necessary for businesses.

 Introverted entrepreneurs should understand that they have a leg up on extroverted entrepreneurs in some ways.
 Despite the things they may have to adjust in their personal business transactions, they are able to relate to certain audiences that extroverts may not be privy to.
 Additionally, the internet offers them a platform to do this more comfortably.